univention/univention-corporate-server/CONTRIBUTING.md

 * You need to sign the [Contributor License Agreements](https://www.univention.com/about-us/open-source/contributor-agreement/).
 This can be done either by sending us a facsimile or digitally by filling out the form which is send to you after submitting the Pull Request.

-* Please create a issue in the [bugzilla bug tracker](https://forge.univention.org/bugzilla/enter_bug.cgi).
+* Please create an issue in the [bugzilla bug tracker](https://forge.univention.org/bugzilla/enter_bug.cgi).
 Changes in the documentation don't neccessarily need an issue.

 * Either the bug report or the pull request have to describe the problem and changes as exact as possible.